WHAT IS ULTRA-WIDEBAND?

-Ultra-wideband as a localization technology is used above all in the industrial environment where accuracies of 10-30 centimeters are to be achieved.
+Ultra-wideband as a localization technology is used particularly in industrial environments where accuracies of 10-30 centimeters are to be achieved.

 Ultra-wideband positioning is most frequently used in asset tracking.
 A server-based method is used here.

-In addition to the server-based method, a client-based method is also possible with which indoor navigation can be implemented with Ultra-wideband.
+In addition to the server-based method, a client-based method is also possible.
+In this way, indoor navigation can be implemented with Ultra-wideband.

-Indoor positioning by means of Ultra-wideband offers great advantages, but is mainly found in large factories, for example, in automotive manufacture.
+Indoor positioning using Ultra-wideband offers great advantages, but is mainly found in large factories, for example, in automotive manufacture.
 This is mainly because of the relatively high costs for the special hardware.
 In addition, UWB does not work with popular consumer standards such as Wi-Fi and Bluetooth.

 USE CASES FOR UWB POSITIONING

 UWB positioning is always useful where the position of objects in buildings must be determined with high precision.
 For comparison: Wi-Fi works with an accuracy of 5-15 meters, beacons reach 1-3 meters.
 In addition, Ultra-wideband has very high sampling rates, which greatly reduces latency.
-For example, vehicles moving very quickly can be tracked.
+Therefore, even vehicles that are moving very quickly can be tracked precisely.